Bmokshith2406/Bmokshith2406/README.md

 - 👋 Hey there, I’m Mokshith Balidi (@Bmokshith2406)!

-- 👀 I’m keenly interested in delving into the realms of Data Structures, Operating Systems, and the ongoing market trends, analyzing their intricacies and potential.
+- 👀 I’m keenly interested in delving into the realms of Data Structures, Operating Systems,Web-Development using MERN Stack, Django, Flask and Conventional Ways and the ongoing market trends, analyzing their intricacies and potential.

 - 🌱 Currently, I'm immersing myself in the world of Information Technology as a student at CBIT College, honing my skills and knowledge.